Rubenmp/fi-calculator/README.md

 ```
 $ ng deploy --base-href=https://rubenmp.github.io/fi-calculator/
 ```
 if we want to have the new code available in the web.
-This command will update branch +gh-pages* with the index.html, css and javascript files.
+This command will update branch *gh-pages* with the index.html, css and javascript files.

 ## Way of working